Skip to Content

 Filling a gap in care

-Amber Rucker, associate chief of mental health for the Cheyenne VA Health Care System’s Behavioral Health Interdisciplinary Program Collaborative Chronic Care Model (BHIP-CCM), recognized these barriers.
-A solution would require innovation, so she devised a plan where staff could step out of the facility and meet Veterans on their own turf.
+Amber Rucker, associate chief of mental health for Behavioral Health Interdisciplinary Program, Chronic Collaborative Care Management (BHIP-CCM) at the Cheyenne VA Healthcare System, recognized these barriers.
+A solution would require innovation, so she devised a plan that would allow staff to step out of the facility and meet Veterans on their own turf.

 “I wouldn’t be able to do this otherwise,” he said, appreciating that help has come to him.